liuxingao/qiskit-sdk-py/README.md

 You can review the QISKit documentation

 Now you're set up and ready to check out some of our other examples in the [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository!
 Our tutorials are developed using [Jupyter Notebooks](https://jupyter.org/), but can be accessed as read-only from the github web page.
+If you want to install it like part of QISKit read the steps [doc/install.rst](doc/install.rst#Install-Jupyter-based-tutorials)

 Start with the [index](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and the [‘Getting Started’ example](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb).
 If you have [Jupyter Notebooks installed](https://jupyter.readthedocs.io/en/latest/install.html), can copy and modify the notebooks to create experiments of your own.